 An academic advisor is a staff member who has in-depth knowledge of the academic requirements within the College of Engineering at UW-Madison.
-Students who advise with the College of Engineering at SOAR will be assigned an EGR Advisor who can advise on all engineering majors.
-EGR Advisors primarily assist 1st and 2nd year students who are working towards applying to a degree granting engineering department.
+Students who advise with the College of Engineering at SOAR will be assigned an advisor who can help them make progress towards applying to a degree granting engineering department.

 At SOAR academic advisors teach new students about academic requirements and help students select appropriate courses that fit their interests and abilities.

 After SOAR, academic advisors are available on a continuing basis to assist students with major exploration, course selection, support services, personal challenges, and referral to other campus partners when needed.

 Who is my Academic Advisor?

 Students planning to pursue a major within the College of Engineering will be assigned an advisor at the end of SOAR.

 The advisor's name will show up in your MY UW "Student Services" window at the beginning of your first term at UW-Madison.
 You will leave SOAR knowing who your assigned academic advisor is and how to contact them.